 It aught to be obvious that there is no such thing as a scientific opinion.
 I do not like stating the obvious: you may consider it my opinion.

-Miscellaneous: Magic, 2πi, Complex Numbers, Gods, OCD, Toys, Moron, Helicopters, Ideas, Matrix, Centre, Kiss Cookies, Letter to Bill Gates, Yoghurt Cake, Backup Lib, Buttermilk Rusks, Where, Time Zones, and The Beginning Itself.
+Miscellaneous: Shipyard, 2πi, Complex Numbers, Gods, OCD, Toys, Light, Modder vir Engels, Moron, Helicopters, Ideas, Matrix, Centre, (2^2), Kiss Cookies, Box, Letter to Bill Gates 1.1ß, POME, Google, Yoghurt Cake, Buttermilk Rusks, Where, Time Zones, and The Beginning Itself.

 Institutions: An institution is something we accept has existence, and is something that we find that we must be ready to discuss.
 We start with the institution of doing away with institutions, socialism; follow it by its complement, capitalism; and we end with anarchy.

-Programming: PS, CGI, Compatibility, Cafe, Winsock, Cloud, Permissions, RDBMS's, CSS, Cookies, Scripting Languages, The Linux Desktop, String Theory, IPv4, UTM, Version Control, Equality, Piracy, GUI, Colours, Filesystems, HTML, and Fortune Cookies.
+Programming: Invalid Command, Gnu, Hacker, Uncapped, Stack_Overflow, PS, CGI, Compatibility, Winsock, Cloud, Permissions, RDBMS's, CSS, Cookies, Scripting Languages, The Linux Desktop, String Theory, IPv4, UTM, Version Control, Equality, Piracy, GUI, Colours, Filesystems, HTML, and Fortune Cookies.